 Research and development expenses for fiscal 2019 increased \$5.7 million compared to fiscal 2018 primarily due to an increase of \$4.3 million in personnel costs, resulting from continued increases in headcount, a \$0.5 million increase in the use of third-party contractors as we continued to invest in the nCino Bank Operating System, and a \$0.9 million increase in allocated overhead costs due to growth supporting our continued business expansion.
+Our research and development headcount grew from 111 at January 31, 2018 to 153 at January 31, 2019.
 We expect research and development expenses to increase in absolute dollars, primarily due to higher headcount as we develop new applications and make enhancements to the nCino Bank Operating System.